-Moreover, he used Gandharvastra to kill 14,000 asuras.
-What this weapon did was it mentally twisted asuras mind that they thought the person next to them was Rama, and thus, they fought with each other and ultimately ended up killing each other.
+Moreover, he used Gandharvastra to kill 14,000 Asuras.
+What this weapon did was it mentally twisted Asura’s mind so that they thought the person next to them was Rama, and thus, they fought with each other and ultimately ended up killing each other.
 Only Rama and Ravana had knowledge about this weapon.
 However, Rama also knew how to neutralize this, while Ravana didn’t.

 When Rama was a student, he used Manavastra on Maricha.
 Maricha assumed the form of a golden deer and helped Ravana kidnap Sita.

 Lakshman was a master of different weapons.
 He used Varunaastra while attacking Meghnad, the son of Ravana.
 But it failed.
 When Meghnad used Aagneyastra, Lakshman used Sauryaastra to neutralize it.
 When Meghnad used the Asur weapon, Lakshman used the powerful Maheshwar as a weapon.
 Only when Lakshman used Indrastra he was successful to annihilate Meghnad.
 However, Meghnad had used Shakti, a powerful weapon, during the battle that left Lakshman unconscious.
 Hanuman brought Sanjeevani to revive him.

 In Naagpaash, Meghnad imprisoned both Rama and Lakshman.
 Hanuman had to resort to Garud when nobody could free Rama and Lakshman.
 This incident is a very important teaching in Hindu dharma, as it says that even if you are a teacher, you need to stay humble, just as anyone might need help – even the gods.